vsergeev/u-msgpack-python/README.md

 ### Packing Exceptions

-If an error occurs during packing, `umsgpack.packb()` will raise an exception derived from `umsgpack.PackException`.
+If an error occurs during packing, umsgpack will raise an exception derived from `umsgpack.PackException`.
 All possible packing exceptions are described below.

 * `UnsupportedTypeException`: Object type not supported for packing.